Is Accounting 0985 May-June 2023 CIE Past Papers helpful?

 Marks must be awarded positively:

-• marks are awarded for correct/valid answers, as defined in the mark scheme.
+- marks are awarded for correct/valid answers, as defined in the mark scheme.
 However, credit is given for valid answers which go beyond the

-scope of the syllabus and mark scheme, referring to your Team Leader as appropriate
+scope of the syllabus and mark scheme, referring to your Team Leader as appropriate - marks are awarded when candidates demonstrate what they know and can do

-• marks are not deducted for errors
+- marks are not deducted for errors

-• marks are not deducted for omissions
+- marks are not deducted for omissions

-• answers should only be judged on the quality of spelling, punctuation and grammar when these features are specifically assessed by the question as indicated by the mark scheme.
+- answers should only be judged on the quality of spelling, punctuation and grammar when these features are specifically assessed by the question as indicated by the mark scheme.
 The meaning, however, should be unambiguous.

 GENERIC MARKING PRINCIPLE 4